 Glenville real estate is some of the most expensive in Pennsylvania, although Glenville house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Glenville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Glenville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Glenville are a mix of both white- and blue-collar jobs.
 Overall, Glenville is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Glenville who work in management occupations (17.11%), sales jobs (13.18%), and office and administrative support (13.06%).

 Of important note, Glenville is also a town of artists.
 Glenville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Glenville’s character.